lunar-insight/lunar-resources-insight/README.md

 ```
 # The map server url, where the geographical data are located, can be localhost, an ip or a specific adress (without the slash / at the end)
 MAP_SERVER_URL=http://example.com/geoserver

-# Use a boolean true or false if your map server has an authentication
-MAP_SERVER_REQUIRE_AUTHENTIFICATION=false

-# If your map server has an authentication, this is the username
-MAP_SERVER_USERNAME=

-# If your map server has an authentication, this is the password
-MAP_SERVER_PASSWORD=""
 ```

 Edit the config.js file with your map server configuration with your workspace name and layer name assuming you are using GeoServer.